 Mess Hall has perfected the smash burger.
-If you’re looking for a burger in Wilmington, this is a great place to start.
+This is a great place to start if you’re looking for a burger in Wilmington.

 The Copper Penny

-The Copper Penny is located in Downtown Wilmington just a couple blocks from the riverfront.
-It serves a variety of sandwiches and salads along with mixed drinks and beers in an eclectic saloon atmosphere.
+The Copper Penny is located in Downtown Wilmington, just a couple blocks from the riverfront.
+It serves a variety of sandwiches and salads and mixed drinks and beers in an eclectic saloon atmosphere.

-It’s a good spot to grab a casual bite and drink with friends before exploring the shopping downtown.
+It’s an excellent spot to grab a casual bite and drink with friends before exploring downtown shopping.

 J. Michael’s Philly Deli

 J. Michael’s has the best Philly cheesesteak I’ve tasted in NC so far!
-Open since the 1970’s, this delicious restaurant has a cult-like following for its tender meat and rolls that are imported from Philadelphia.
-They don’t cut corners and it shows!
+Since the 1970s, this delicious restaurant has had a cult-like following for its tender meat and rolls imported from Philadelphia.
+They don’t cut corners, and it shows!

 PT’s Old Fashioned Grille